-In 1998, Chuck Templeton, a former U.S. Army ranger, while observing his wife’s futile attempts to book a dinner reservation in San Francisco by phone, came up with an idea of creating his own booking service.
-With OpenTable, a restaurant reservation company, he literally brought online the whole food service industry in the US.
+In 1998, Chuck Templeton, a former US Army Ranger, came up with the idea of creating his own restaurant booking service after observing his wife’s futile attempts to make a dinner reservation in San Francisco by phone.
+He called the service OpenTable, and it became the online restaurant reservation company that turned the food service industry in the US upside down.

 OpenTable for diners

 Location-based search, booking history, and user-generated reviews are the features that a reservation application like OpenTable should use to help OpenTable customers discover restaurants.
 Let’s take a close look at these top features and others that may come in handy for your restaurant app.